 Do you add colors to your beeswax candles?

 No: Our naturally colored beeswax candles do not contain any dyes or additives.
 The raw beeswax we use comes from the hive as a light golden yellow color, which we call “Natural” when we refer to the candle’s natural yellow color.

-Yes: All of our color-added beeswax candles (Holiday Red, Hunter Green, etc.) contain a small amount of dye to achieve their crisp vibrant colors.
+Yes: All of our color-added beeswax candles (Red, Green, etc.) contain a small amount of dye to achieve their crisp vibrant colors.
 The dyes are formulated with eco-friendly ingredients.
 They offer excellent color consistency and strength for crisp, clean, bright candles.
 The colored dye makes up a very small percentage of the overall beeswax candle, much less than 1/10th of 1%.
 The dyes do not contain hazardous solvents or additives (such as naphtha or naphthalene used in other dyes).
 The dyes are never tested on animals.
 No dye ingredients are on the California Prop 65 list of cancer causing ingredients.

 Why don’t my burn times match your listed burn times?

 We’ve always clearly stated that burn time is not a guarantee, but rather a conservative estimate based on our testing of hundreds of beeswax candles.
 Results will vary somewhat based on your environment and burning preferences.
 Proper wick maintenance helps too.